Student Internships in Canada

 The Committee for Canadian Studies provides research grants to graduate and undergraduate students who are conducting research concerning Canada.

-Fall 2013 Application Deadline (for seniors pursuing senior thesis research and/or independent research projects during the academic year): Friday, October 11, 2013
+Fall 2014 Application Deadline (for seniors pursuing senior thesis research and/or independent research projects during the academic year): Friday, October 10, 2014

-Spring 2014 Application Deadline (for juniors, sophomores, or freshmen pursuing senior thesis research and/or independent research projects during the upcoming summer months): Friday, March 28, 2014
+Spring 2015 Application Deadline (for juniors, sophomores, or freshmen pursuing senior thesis research and/or independent research projects during the upcoming summer months): Monday, April 6, 2015

 Graduate students interested in applying for summer funding from Canadian Studies must complete the Summer Funding Application form found on the Graduate School website.
-For the 2013-14 academic year, the application period for graduate students will be from January 6, 2014 through February 15, 2014.
+For the 2014-15 academic year, the application period for graduate students will be from early January 2015 through mid February 2015 (exact dates TBA).

 Canadian Studies invites applications for faculty grants intended to enrich the curriculum by encouraging faculty to incorporate facets of Canadian culture, history, and political thought into their syllabi.